krunalgedia/Extract-NER-data-from-the-Switzerland-SBB-train-ticket-using-Document-AI/README.md

 ## Project Overview

-[Provide a brief overview of your project, including its purpose, goals, and any relevant context.]
 The goal of this project is to develop a real-time web application to Key Features
 * PDF Document Parsing: Automate the extraction of essential details from SBB train ticket PDFs.